Parallelism of stable traces: Abstract

 \section{Abstract}

-A $d$-stable trace is a closed walk which traverses every edge of a graph exactly twice and for every vertex $v$, there is no subset $N \subseteq N(v)$ ($1 \leq |N| \leq d$), such that every time the walk enters $v$ from $N$, it also exits to a vertex in $N$.
-In addition, in a parallel $d$-stable trace, every edge is traversed twice in the same direction. $d$-stable traces were investigated in [Strong traces model of self-assembly polypeptide structures, MATCH Commun.\ Math.\ Comput.\ Chem.\ {\bf 71} (2014), 199--212] as a mathematical model for an innovative biotechnological procedure.
-It was proven there, that graphs that admit parallel $d$-stable traces are precisely Eulerian graphs with minimum degree strictly higher than $d$.
-In present paper we give an alternative proof of this result by thoroughly examining the special case for $d = 2$.
-We also explain its importance for synthetic biology and present two algorithms which can be in special cases used for their construction.
+A parallel $d$-stable trace is a closed walk which traverses every edge of a graph exactly twice in the same direction and for every vertex $v$, there is no subset $X \subseteq N(v)$ with $1 \leq |N| \leq d$ such that every time the walk enters $v$ from $X$, it also exits to a vertex in $X$.
+In the past, $d$-stable traces were investigated as a mathematical model for an innovative biotechnological procedure -- self-assembling of polypeptide structures.
+Among other, it was proven that graphs that admit parallel $d$-stable traces are precisely Eulerian graphs with minimum degree strictly larger than $d$.
+In the present paper we give an alternative, purely combinatorial proof of this result.

 {\bf Keywords:} Eulerian graph; parallel $d$-stable trace; nanostructure design; self-assembling; polypeptide

 {\bf AMS Subject Classification (2010):} 05C45, 05C85, 94C15